qawemlilo/blog/posts/2014-6-27_using-cheerio-and-mongodb-to-scrape-a-large-website.md

 ### bot.js
-The finally piece of the puzzle is completed in `bot.js`, we first require our model and scrapper.
+The final piece of the puzzle is completed in `bot.js`, we first require our model and scrapper.
 Earlier on I created the `generateUrls` function which is also included in `bot.js`.

     var Model = require('./model');
     var Scrapper = require('./scrapper');